 Q: Would it be fair to say that you see life as a funny but cruel joke?

 Ray Harvey: No, it wouldn’t fair.
 That question has the unmistakable shimmer of inanity.
 Life is neither inherently silly, nor inherently angst-ridden.
 The only alternative to life is death.
-And death is what gives life meaning in the sense that death is what life constantly strives against.
+I suppose you could say death is what gives life meaning in the sense that death is what life constantly strives against.
 But it’s not the other way around: from the perspective of the dead, life obviously doesn’t carry any particular relevance.
 I think you may be confusing me with the walleyed Existentialist Jean Paul Sartre, or one of his ventriloquist dolls.

 Q: Where is The Good located?